ward/run/_drafts/2020-09-06-i-broke-my-ankle.md

 ---
 layout: post
-title: "Broken Ankle"
+title: "I Broke My Ankle"
-date: 2020-09-27 20:00:00
+date: 2020-09-06 18:00:00
 tags:
 - injury
 - broken ankle
-- training
-- rehab
 ---

-On Sunday 6 September I broke my left ankle.
+On Sunday 6 September 2020 I broke my left ankle.
 I tried to somewhat keep track of the recovery process to maybe help someone in a similar predicament frame the injury and know what to expect.
+I was first going to dump one big post, but decided to split it up instead to show more of a timeline.
 I will describe significant events as days since the accident.
 Day 0 is 6 September, day 1 is 7 September, and so on.

-## Day 0: The Accident
+## Context

 I was avoiding workouts because of a niggle around this time, so had been doing new routes and passing by different places in order to slowly work on